 The concentration of carbon dioxide in the mid-troposphere lags the concentration found at the surface as mixing from the lower to upper altitudes usually takes days to weeks.

 This visualization is a time-series of the global distribution and variation of the concentration of mid-tropospheric carbon dioxide observed by the Atmospheric Infrared Sounder (AIRS) on the NASA Aqua spacecraft.
 For comparison, it is overlain by a graph of the seasonal variation and interannual increase of carbon dioxide observed at the Mauna Loa, Hawaii observatory.
 Please note, Mid-Tropospheric carbon dioxide shows a steady increase in atmospheric carbon dioxide concentrations over time.
+This video is also available on our YouTube channel.

 This frame sequence is designed for the Science On a Sphere device.
 It contains AIRS tropospheric carbon dioxide for the 2000 to 2014 time period and is match rendered with the date frame sequence and the graph overlay frame sequence.